steemit/devportal/_community/utopianio.md

 ---
 title: Utopian.io
-position: 6
+position: 7
 ---

 Utopian Platform rewards everyone who contributes to open-source projects.
 The community includes free software enthusiast, moderators and supervisors who look after quality of contributions being posted by developers.

-If you are interested in building STEEM projects on the top of Utopian Platform, feel free to use official API wrapper for nodeJS.
+If you are interested in building STEEM projects on the top of Utopian Platform, feel free to use the official NPM module.

 **Official webpage** - [https://utopian.io/](https://utopian.io/)